OrleansContrib/DesignPatterns/Smart Cache.md

 ## Intent

 A performance optimization which uses Orleans as a distributed caching system in front of a storage system.
-Allows reads to be served from memory, and writes to be optionally buffered.
+Allows reads to be served from memory, and provides the option for buffering writes.

 ## Also Known As